modcloth-cookbooks/travis-buddy/README.md

 Downloads and installs [travis-buddy](https://github.com/modcloth-labs/travis-buddy)

-Used for downloading binaries for s3, among other things
+Used for downloading binaries from S3.
+Ideal for use with travis-buddy.

 Contributing
 ------------